UltraMessaging/msg_id_histo/README.md

 logs from a DRO log file.
 I.e. if "dro_filter_log.sh" scans a DRO log file and generates no output, you can feel pretty confident that the DRO ran without incident.
-Any output lines deserve to be investigated.
+Any output lines are "unexpected" and deserve to be investigated.

+It is not unusual for some unexpected lines to be determined to be normal.
+The dro_filter_log.sh file can be modified to include additional messages.

 It is not unusual to use 'dro_filter_log.sh' in conjunction with 'msg_id_histo.pl':
 ````